4 Effective Bebop Scales FingeringsJun 07, 2016

 My answer is almost always:

-I mean, sure obviously you can use a C major bebop on a C major chord, and a D Dorian bebop on a D minor 7 and so on, but the aim of this whole endeavor is to have you play more chromatically, to have more chromaticism into your playing.
+I mean, sure obviously you can use a C major bebop on a C major chord, and a D Dorian bebop on a D minor 7 and so on, but the aim of this whole endeavour is to have you play more chromatically, to have more chromaticism into your playing.
 Remember, this is not to learn to connect the dots once again and plug in the right scales onto the right chords.
 We outgrew the "fit the scale over the chord" concept, and we're looking for better, fluid, lines.

 I strongly believe that you should build a deep technical proficiency with those exercises before attempting to consciously apply them on chord progression while improvising.
 You need to develop at least some degree of muscle memory before jumping on applications.